ciao-project/ciao/testutil/ciao-down/README.md

 your host will be mounted at $HOME/src/ciao-webui.

 ciao-down by default creates a VM suitable for ciao development.
-It also supports setting up development enviornments for other projects, via the vmtype option
+It also supports setting up development environments for other projects, via the vmtype option

 ciao-down prepare -vmtype clearcontainers